njwardhan/njwardhan/README.md

 </a>
 <br />

-### This is Nishant Joywardhan
+### This is Nishant Joywardhan :)
-- IT and Maths undergrad at [Cluster Innovation Centre, University of Delhi.](https://ducic.ac.in/)
+- IT and Maths undergrad at [DUCIC.](https://ducic.ac.in/)
 - ML & Open Source enthusiast.
-- Currently working on my Google Summer of Code project with [Colour Science](https://www.colour-science.org/)
+- Currently working on my Google Summer of Code project with [Colour Science.](https://www.colour-science.org/)